Ligoml/TACAN_video_reid/README.md

 # TACAN_video_reid

-This is the code repository for our tech paper "Temporal Aggregation with Clip-level Attention for Video-based Person Re-identification": https://ieeexplore.ieee.org/document/9093413 poster video:https://www.youtube.com/watch?v=PhWGC67pTsA.
-If you find this help your research, please cit
+This is the code repository for our tech paper "Temporal Aggregation with Clip-level Attention for Video-based Person Re-identification": https://ieeexplore.ieee.org/document/9093413, poster video:https://www.youtube.com/watch?v=PhWGC67pTsA.
+If you find this helpful for your research, please cit
 ```
 @INPROCEEDINGS{9093413,
   author={M. {Li} and H. {Xu} and J. {Wang} and W. {Li} and Y. {Sun}},